Super Tuesday: Biden races ahead of Sanders with big wins | DW | 04.03.2020

 Bernie Sanders and Joe Biden are fighting to be the presidential candidate for the US Democrats.
 Super Tuesday offers them both the chance to surge ahead.

-Joe Biden is racing ahead of rival Bernie Sanders, winning two states in the Super Tuesday Democratic primaries vote.
-The former vice-president is projected to win in the states of Virginia and North Carolina.
-Both states offer a relatively large number of delegates; 99 in Virginia, and 110 in North Carolina.
+Joe Biden is racing ahead of rival Bernie Sanders, as polling closes in the first states of the Super Tuesday Democratic primaries.
+The former vice-president is projected to win in the Virginia, North Carolina and Alabama.
+Two of these states, Virginia and North Carolina offer a relatively large number of delegates; 99 and 110, while 52 delegates are at stake in Alabama.

 Sanders won his home state of Vermont in the Democratic presidential primary, exit polls showed.
 Mike Bloomberg also won his first primary in the US territory of American Samoa, securing four delegates.